 “that all may promote authentic economic development that respects the dignity of all peoples.”

 We engage in meaningful business for the realization of dignity.
 A prosperous business will make a fine profit, but that is not our goal.
 Our true aim is two-fold.
-First, is to give persons in Congo a chance to connect—economically—with the world, thus raising-up their lives and their children so that they can live with the basic comforts and security that we in the West often take for granted.
+First, it is to give individuals in Congo a chance to connect—economically—with the global marketplace, thus raising-up their lives and their children so that they can live with the basic comforts and security that we in the West often take for granted.
 Second, is to give persons in the U.S. a chance to connect with the developing world: to extend a hand that lifts them out of poverty.
 The significance of these actions will have a tremendous and lasting impact.
 We hope to be a leader in person-centered business: one that uplifts each person involved and promotes true development through economic opportunity.